Outside Factors Influence Testosterone Treatment

 The Importance of a Holistic Approach to Treatment

-The above study makes it clear that TRT, while a powerful, safe, and effective way to treat Low-T, is not the only approach to restoring good health and promoting longevity.
+The above study clarifies that TRT, while a powerful, safe, and effective way to treat Low-T, is not the only approach to restoring good health and promoting longevity.

 Our clinic considers all aspects of a patient's current condition before prescribing a testosterone treatment regimen.
 We give specific recommendations concerning nutrition, sleep, hydration, avoiding harmful habits, supplements, controlling stress, physical fitness, and lowering exposure to toxins.